Skip to main content

 Behind the Name

 Why Castle & Carin?
 Cairn is fairly straightforward as it is the back half of the now prolific Glencairn drinking glass popularized in the early 2000s for tasting and assessing whiskey.
 Castle comes from my natural disposition as a homebody.
 I do enjoy traveling but there's just something different about being at home.
 It's the environment most cultivated to your enjoyment.
 It's a place to host parties and be generous with friends.
 It's a hierarchy need and the single most worthwhile investment in yourself, a nice place to live.
 In 1644, English judge Sir Edward Coke was quoted as saying, "For a man's house is his castle".
 The overlap of the two concepts gives me a cozy overall vibe.
-I like to think of my ancestors in Ireland and England home amidst solid walls on a drizzly cold day.
+I like to think of my ancestors in Ireland and Scotland home amidst solid walls on a drizzly cold day.

 Contact Us